nilshohmann/toggl_import/README.md

 ## Usage

 - Go to soncoso and start the time tracking for a single day
-- On the third page (when asked to enter your time entries) an additional button for the import will appear on the button of the dialog
+- On the third page (when asked to enter your time entries) an additional button for the import will appear on the bottom of the dialog
 - Press it to start the import

 ![](screenshots/screenshot_usage_1.png)